Lokacitron123/far-away-packing-list/README.md

 - Managing local and global component state with `useState`
 - Updating arrays and objects in React state
 - Conditional rendering and list logic using React
-- Structuring a simple but functional app with reusable components

 ## 🚀 Getting Started